crcx/parable/docs/Standard_Library.md

     n-n

-Return the base E logarithim of a number
+Return the base E logarithm of a number

 ## log10

     n-n

-Return the base 10 logarithim of a number
+Return the base 10 logarithm of a number

 ## strip-remarks